Soft Copy vs. Hard Copy: What’s the Difference?

 Documents play a crucial role in business, and their evolution has been significant.
 In fact, a 2017 study conducted by the International Association for Contract & Commercial Management (IACCM) found that contracts are the main source of revenue and relationship-building for an organization.

 From typewriters, Word Processor programs to email and cloud solutions, people now use electronic documents to reach their intended audience without the need to print.
-Read on to learn more about the distinction between soft and hard copy documents.
+Read on to learn more about the distinction between soft copy vs. hard copy documents.

 In the most basic definition, a soft copy document is an electronic file stored in a digital format.
 It can be accessed using a computer, smartphone, or another electronic device with an internet connection.